ayorindeadunse/langgraph-project-bot-doc-ingestion-layer/README.md

 # About
 LangGraphBotDocIngestor is a ChatBot API designed to assist with answering questions about LangGraph and LangChain documentation.
 It leverages local embeddings, a retrieval-augmented generation (RAG) architecture, and a lightweight Llama-based local language model.

+## Project Scope
+This assistant is designed specifically for the **LangChain and LangGraph documentation domains**.
+It performs best when answering questions related to these topics and may not generalize to unrelated subject matter.

  # Features
 - LangGraph & LangChain Focused – specifically tailored to provide accurate answers to these libraries.